Medical care in Thailand

 Common situations:

-• Want to understand realistic costs before committing
+• Want to understand realistic costs before committing to anything

-Family members abroad
+Family members coordinating from abroad

 Common situations: